apache/arrow/docs/source/developers/continuous_integration/crossbow.rst

 3. Reads and renders the required build configurations with the parameters substituted.

 4. Create a branch per task, prefixed with the job id.
-For example to build conda recipes on linux it will create a new branch:
+For example, to build conda recipes on linux, it will create a new branch:
    ``crossbow@build-<id>-conda-linux``.

 5. Pushes the modified branches to GitHub which triggers the builds.
 For